Katha Pollitt: Early life and education

-Pollitt was born in Brooklyn Heights, New York.
+Pollitt was born in Brooklyn Heights, New York City.
 Her father was a lawyer and her mother was an agent involved in real estate.
 Her parents encouraged Pollitt to pursue her interest in poetry.
 Her father was Protestant and her mother was Jewish.
 Pollitt wrote extensively of her family in Learning to Drive, which is dedicated to her parents.

 Pollitt earned a B.A. in philosophy from Radcliffe College in 1972 and an M.F.A. in writing from Columbia University in 1975.
 During her time at Harvard, she was involved with Students for a Democratic Society and took part, along with Jared Israel, in the student strike and shut down of 1969.

 Professional life

 Pollitt is best known for her bimonthly column "Subject to Debate" in The Nation magazine.
 Her writing has also featured in publications such as Ms., The New York Times, and the London Review of Books.
 Her poetry has been republished in many anthologies and magazines, including The New Yorker and the 2006 Oxford Book of American Poetry.
 She has appeared on NPR's Fresh Air and All Things Considered, Charlie Rose, The McLaughlin Group, CNN, Dateline NBC and the BBC.

 Much of Pollitt's writing is in defense of contemporary feminism and other forms of identity politics and tackles perceived misimpressions by critics from across the political spectrum; other frequent topics include abortion, the media, U.S. foreign policy, the politics of poverty (especially welfare reform), and human rights movements around the world.

-Pollitt coined the phrase "The Smurfette Principle" in 1991, in which she typifies the cartoon character Smurfette as the "lone female" in a group of males who is often a stereotypic figure.
+Pollitt coined the phrase "the Smurfette principle" in 1991, in which she typifies the cartoon character Smurfette as the "lone female" in a group of males who is often a stereotypic figure.

 In 2003, she was one of the signers of the Humanist Manifesto.
 In 2020, she was one of the signers of the Harper's Letter, which expressed support for protests for social justice while criticizing the growing number of disproportionately severe punishments for perceived slights or offenses.

 On May 20, 2020, Pollitt said she would vote for Joe Biden in the presidential election, even "if he boiled babies and ate them".